-Of course we have more than enough proof that bad things can happen so it is worth remembering the old Sufi adage of trusting in Allah but remembering to tie one's camels: ie, one cannot abandon all responsibility and carry water when one crosses the desert.
+Of course we have more than enough proof that bad things can happen so it is worth remembering the old Sufi adage, of trusting in Allah but remembering to tie one's camels: ie, one cannot abandon all responsibility and remember to carry water when one crosses the desert.

 Byron Katy (See 21 Ways to Live in Peace, an article about her work and a review of a session I had with this work some years ago) runs workshops in Los Angeles where participants are asked to leave all their possessions in their hotel room and go and live on the streets for two days.
 One rule was that they were not allowed to speak.
 The point is to find out if the 'world' is kind or mean.

 One day he made a sign saying 'Free Hugs' and stood on a downtown corner for an afternoon.
-He was astounded at the number and variety of people who came to hug and be hugged by and even now some years later his eyes still shine when talking about it.
+He was astounded at the number and variety of people who came to hug and be hugged, and even now, some years later his eyes still shine when talking about it.

 This is a bit extreme for most people but there are simpler ways to encounter our fear and to go through it.

 Some years ago I was walking a mountain pathway just outside of Dharamsala (where the Dalai Lama and some thousands of Tibetans live in what is one of the largest enclaves of Tibetans outside Tibet).
-The path wound its way up the side of the mountain, with uneven steps with a pretty sheer drop on one side.
+The path wound its way up the side of the mountain, with uneven steps with a pretty sheer drop, of maybe 100 metres, on one side.

-I decided when I was coming down to closely eyes and just feel my way down.
-Feeling with my feet, going very slowly, opening my eyes when I was really afraid (occasionally for very good reason as I nearly stepped into the abyss several times.
+I decided when I was coming down to close my eyes and just feel my way down.
+Feeling with my feet, going very slowly, only opening my eyes when I was really afraid occasionally, for very good reason as I nearly stepped into the abyss several times.

 A 15 minute climb became a 2 hour descent.
-When I arrived back at what was then a small fairly primitive village I was frazzled, completely freaked out.
-I walked into a coffee shop and a Tibetan waiter saw me and without any words walked over to me and lead me to a seat and brought me a tea.
+When I arrived back at what was then, a small, fairly primitive village, I was frazzled, super lightheaded and completely freaked out.
+I walked into a coffee shop and a Tibetan waiter saw me and without any words walked over to me and lead me to a seat and brought me a tea, saying "Sit here".
 Relief coursed through me and I felt completely at one with the universe and everything and everyone.
 Trust swamped me and changed me.